 - 1 small onion, quartered

-- 1 large potato of choice, cut into 1-inch pieces
+- 1 large Russet potato, cut into 1-inch pieces

 - 1 sprig thyme + 1 teaspoon fresh thyme leaves

 - 1 tablespoon cornstarch

 - Season the beef on both sides with salt and pepper.

 - Add oil to the Instant Pot and select the Sauté button.
 When display says “Hot”, add beef in a single layer.
 Sear for 4 minutes or until brown then flip and sear another 3 minutes or until brown.

 - Select Cancel.
 Add a small amount of the broth and scrape the brown bits off of the bottom with a wooden spoon (this will help prevent a Burn error).
 Finish adding the broth.
 Stir in the Worcestershire sauce, brown sugar, and salt.